 Medford Community Electricity Aggregation (CEA) is an electricity supply program organized by the City of Medford to provide residents and businesses with new, City-vetted options for electricity supply.
 The delivery of electricity and billing for use is still completed through the utility (Eversource or National Grid), so customers continue to receive one bill from the utility.

-Medford CEA has a standard product, called Medford Local Green, which has more renewable energy certificates (MA Class I RECs) than required by the Commonwealth.
+Medford CEA has a standard product, called Medford Local Green, which has more renewable energy certificates (MA Class I RECs) than required by Massachusetts.
 Participants in the program receive Medford Local Green unless they affirmatively choose one of the other electricity products.

 |Renewable Energy Certificates||Includes 5% more Renewable Energy Certificates (MA Class I RECs), than required by the Commonwealth||Includes Renewable Energy Certificates (MA Class I RECs) equal to 100% of the user’s electricity consumption, in addition to meeting all renewable energy requirements||Meets all Renewable Energy Certificate requirements|